Error: Contact form not found.

 Credit counseling agencies approved by the Department of Justice offer debt management plans that can reduce interest rates and monthly payments through creditor negotiations.
 These programs typically take 3-5 years but avoid bankruptcy’s credit consequences.

 Balance transfer credit cards with 0% promotional interest rates can provide temporary relief when considering should i file bankruptcy for credit card debt.
-These transfers work best for debts under $15,000 that you can pay off within the promotional period, typically 12-21 months.
+Balance transfer offers may provide temporary interest relief for certain borrowers, depending on eligibility and repayment ability during promotional periods.

 Calculate whether promotional rates provide sufficient savings compared to bankruptcy costs.
 If you cannot pay transferred balances before promotional rates expire, you may face higher interest rates than your original cards.